twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.414 - holden thinks the dead scientist should be more dead p-416 - dresden smiling, holden doesnt like that p.417-420 - **do the ends justify the means?** saving humanity? p.422 - contrast between holden and miller. miller shot dresden, needed to be done, holden wanted justice3
+p.414 - holden thinks the dead scientist should be more dead p-416 - dresden smiling, holden doesnt like that p.417-420 - **do the ends justify the means?** saving humanity? p.422 - contrast between holden and miller. miller shot dresden, needed to be done, holden wanted justice p423-424 - posthuman, julie again